Cellist Henri Demarquette, conductor Jacques Mercier and the Lorraine National Orchestra share in the honors.

-The recording features the ballet Le Petit elfe Ferme-l’oeil, composed in 1923 and presented by the Paris Opéra Ballet.
+The recording features the ballet Le Petit elfe Ferme-l’oeil, composed in 1923 and presented at the Opéra-Comique in Paris.
 It’s coupled with the Introït, récit et congé, a piece composed in 1948 for the cellist André Navarra and premiered in 1951 by Navarra and conductor Paul Paray.

 And the accolades have been coming in fast.
 The recording has won several awards, capped by receiving the prestigious Diapason d’Or award in November.
 The Schmitt recording was described by the judges as “a phantasmagoria of dreams, driven by an exuberant orchestra reborn under the baton of Jacques Mercier: Pure delight!”

 The Diapason d’Or award is particularly impressive due to the fact that just one other orchestral recording was included among this year’s prize-winners.
 What’s more, the Schmitt recording was named “Best in Show” from among all of the 20+ award-winning recordings of 2014.

 Beyond the awards, the critical accolades for the Schmitt recording have been well-nigh universal.
 It has received highly positive reviews in the world’s leading classical music publications such as the American Record Guide, BBC Music Magazine, Classica, Diapason, Fanfare, Gramophone, and MusicWeb International.

 Here is a sampling of what several of the critics have written about the music and the recording: